bbepis/XUnity.AutoTranslator/README.md

     public string GetNormalizedPath();

     /// <summary>
+    /// Indicate your work is done and if any other hooks to this asset bundle load should be called.
+    /// </summary>
+    /// <param name="skipRemainingPrefixes">Indicate if the remaining prefixes should be skipped.</param>
+    /// <param name="skipOriginalCall">Indicate if the original call should be skipped.
+If you set the request, you likely want to set this to true.</param>
+    public void Complete( bool skipRemainingPrefixes = true, bool? skipOriginalCall = null );

+    /// <summary>
     /// Gets the parameters of the original call.
     /// </summary>
-    public AssetBundleLoadParameters OriginalParameters { get; set; }
+    public AssetBundleLoadParameters OriginalParameters { get; }

     /// <summary>
     /// Gets or sets the AssetBundleCreateRequest being used to load the AssetBundle.
     /// </summary>
     public AssetBundleCreateRequest Request { get; set; }

-    /// <summary>
-    /// Gets or sets a bool indicating if this event has been handled.
-Setting
-    /// this will cause it to no longer propagate.
-    /// </summary>
-    public bool Handled { get; set; }
 }
 ```

 Because this is a prefix API, the `Request` property will be null when the method is called and it is up to you to set it to a different value if you can handle the specified path.

-If you update the `Request` property, remember to set the `Handled` property as well so the event does not propagate to other handlers.
+If you update the `Request` property, remember to call the `Complete` to indicate your intentions regarding:
+ * Whether or not the remaining prefixes should be skipped.
+ * Whether or not the original method should be skipped.

 In addition, if we take a look at the `OriginalParameters` property of the context object, we will find the following definition: